The Alchemist (musician): 2015–present: Craft Singles and collaborative albums

 Lulu, a collaboration EP with Conway the Machine, was released on March 30, 2020.

 On May 27, 2020, Freddie Gibbs and Maman announced the release of new music via social media, before confirming the collaborative project named Alfredo shortly after.
 The announcement came alongside the option for pre-ordering the album in digital and physical format, including a comic book stylized based on the album.

 On October 3, 2020, Maman released A Doctor, Painter & An Alchemist Walk Into a Bar, a collaborative project with DRx Romanelli and Spencer Lewis.

 On August 25, 2023, Voir Dire, a collaborative project with Earl Sweatshirt, was released for free on the Gala Music website.

 On May 5, 2024, Maman produced "Meet the Grahams", a diss track by Kendrick Lamar towards Drake as part of their ongoing feud.

-On February 7, 2025, Life Is Beautiful, a collaborative project with Larry June and 2 Chainz was released.
+On February 7, 2025, Life Is Beautiful, a collaborative project with Larry June and 2 Chainz, was released.
 The album's press run saw the trio in New York City where they would perform on The Tonight Show Starring Jimmy Fallon.

 In March 2025, R&B/neo-soul singer Erykah Badu revealed she was working on an album slated to be produced solely by Maman.
 The song "Next to You" was released in June 2025, serving as the lead single to their upcoming Abi & Alan album.
 The album was initially scheduled for release in summer 2025, but has since been delayed.

 On July 25, 2025, Freddie Gibbs and Maman released Alfredo 2.
 In September 2025, it was announced the album Mercy with Armand Hammer was planned for release on November 7, 2025, through Backwoodz Studioz.
-On October 7, 2025, Hit-Boy and The Alchemist announced their collaborative project named Goldfish, scheduled for October 24, 2025.
+On October 7, 2025, Hit-Boy and The Alchemist announced their collaborative project named Goldfish, which was released on October 24, 2025.

 Personal life

 Maman is Jewish, and was named as one of the 10 most influential Jewish artists in rap over the last 50 years.
 His father is Israeli, and when he was visiting Israel he "conceived of creating an entire album made from Israeli samples."
-In 2023, he returned to Israel once again for a concert, saying that "he never expected to feel so at home in Tel Aviv, and he emphasized it will always be home for him".
+In June of 2023, he returned to Israel once again for a concert, saying that "he never expected to feel so at home in Tel Aviv, and he emphasized it will always be home for him".